 - 1. Registered Does are NOT required to have an official state tag from the office of the show manager.
-All registered does are required to have a scrapie tag and a registration number that is assigned by a valid breed registry prior to December 5, 2023.
-Any does entered in the registered show that do not have a valid registration number entered into the online registration system by December 5, 2023 will be disqualified and ineligible to show in any division of the show. - a.
-Moving an animal from the Registered Division to the Commercial Division WILL NOT be allowed after the December 5th, 2023 deadline. - b.
+All registered does are required to have a scrapie tag and a registration number that is assigned by a valid breed registry prior to December 5, 2024.
+Any does entered in the registered show that do not have a valid registration number entered into the online registration system by December 5, 2024 will be disqualified and ineligible to show in any division of the show. - a.
+Moving an animal from the Registered Division to the Commercial Division WILL NOT be allowed after the December 5th, 2024 deadline. - b.
 Percentage Boer Does must have a registration certificate and a minimum of 50% Boer genetics to be eligible for the Registered Doe Division. - 2.
 Breeding does will be divided into six (6) Divisions: (1) All Registered Does and five (5) divisions of Commercial Does. - 3.
 The original registration certificate must be presented at the time does are checked in to the show.
 No copies or duplication of the original registration certificate will be accepted.
-Registration certificate must be made out in the exhibitor's name only by December 5, 2023.
-Farm names will not be acceptable. - 4.
+Registration certificate must be made out in the exhibitor's name only by December 5, 2024.
+Farm names will not be acceptable. - a.
+All exhibitors are encouraged to bring original registration papers to check in.
+In place of original papers, an exhibitor can log onto the breed association website to verify registration of an animal as long as all required information is visible.
+Photos or copies of papers will not be accepted.
+Animals without proper registration information that leave registration WILL NOT be allowed to return later to check in. - 4.
 Tattoos will be checked and must match the registration certificate and the entry form or the animal will be disqualified.
 No fresh tattoos are allowed at doe check in.
 Animals with fresh or illegible tattoos will be disqualified.
 Microchips of any kind will not be accepted in place of a tattoo.
 Disqualified animals will not be allowed to show in any division of the show. - 5.
 Registered does will be broken into classes based on birthdate. - 6.
-Breeding does must be born on February 1, 2022 or later.
+Breeding does must be born on February 1, 2023 or later.
 Breeding does older than two years on February 1 will not be allowed to show. - 7.
 A minimum of ten (10) registered does will be required to constitute a registered division.
 If the minimum is not met, the does will be shown in the Commercial Division based on weight. - 8.
 Teat structure evaluation will be at the judge's discretion.
 No doe will be disqualified based on teat structure. - 9.
 Show Management reserves the right to change, combine or delete classes with insufficient entries. - 10.
 Registered Doe Classes - a.
 18-24 months - b.
 12-17 months - c.
 8-11 months - d.
 7 months and younger

-2024 STATE JUNIOR MARKET HOG SHOW (General Rules on Pages 3-6 Apply to This Show)
+2025 STATE JUNIOR MARKET HOG SHOW (General Rules on Pages 3-6 Apply to This Show)